21 Kids Shows On Hulu That Can Help Make The Start Of Summer Break A Little More Interesting

 The Marvelous Misadventures of Flapjack is another Cartoon Network series that is available on Hulu in its entirety.
 There probably won't be new episodes anytime soon, but your kid will still have fun watching wacky Flapjack and his pirate friends on their adventures.

 I’m not going to lie.
 Clarence isn't educational in any way and is more silly and nonsensical than anything.
 However, it’s also fun to watch and I have seen every episode at least twice thanks to my son’s obsession with the animated series.

-Six-year-old Doc McStuffins has been a hero for preschoolers for years and she can continue to be one for yours if your kid chooses to marathon watch all four available seasons on Hulu.
+Six-year-old Doc McStuffins has been a hero for preschoolers for years and she can continue to be one for yours if your kid chooses to marathon watch all five available seasons on Hulu.